llmrisks/llmrisks.github.io/src/content/post/week11.md

 </tr>
 </table>

-### Stealing Models

 <table>
     <tr>
         <td><img src="../images/week11/Day2/Slide30.png"></td>
     </tr>
     <tr>
     <td colspan=1 align="left">
-    <p> Data leakage here can be intentional or unintentional; model extraction can happen when attacker has some sort of access to model</p>
+    <p> Data leakage here can be intentional or unintentional; model extraction can happen when attacker has some sort of access to model.</br>There are two methods that a thief can use.
+First, a thief can obtain a model through a data leak, either directly or indirectly..
+For example, an internal employee can maliciously release the sensitivate training data to the attackers.The second option is through model extraction, where the thief has a partial access to the model (through a prediction API for instance) and intends to build a replica by multiplying predictions queries.
+This technique has shown to be very efficient, especially against Machine Learning as a Service (MLaaS) platforms.  </p>
     </td>
 </tr>
 </table>

-### Idea for watermarking a model

 <table>
     <tr>